A former Wales for Peace Volunteer developed a survey on Attitudes towards Peace survey

-Wales for Peace Volunteer, Trystan Cullinan, has developed an Attitudes towards Peace survey for people across Wales and beyond to complete.
+In 2017, Trystan Cullinan, created this survey, for people across Wales and beyond to complete.

 He said: “To fully achieve peace we must first understand what it means and what it entails; how does it arise and how can we sustain it?
 The purpose of this survey is to see what people in Wales, and people further afield, think about peace.
 What do people value when thinking about peace?
 I hope it gets you thinking!”

 Trystan added: “The scale of our project however is small in comparison therefore there is an emphasis on qualitative data collection; unique individual opinion is what’s important.
 The value of this survey rest on its ability to balance both qualitative and quantitative aspects.”

 Take the survey – it takes up to 5 minutes to complete.
-Your own opinions in your own words is what we’d like to see!